-signed by nominee

-Statutory Declaration

-I (full name),,

-of (address),

-(Occupation), do solemnly and sincerely declare that:-

-The answers to each of the following questions is true and correct, and where information has been requested on this form it has been provided truly, correctly and conscientiously:

-1. Are you or have you ever been a director of any company?
-If yes, please provide details including the nature of the company's business?
+signed by nominee S tatutory Declaration l (f ull name),, of (address), (O ccupation) do solemnly and sincerely declare that:- e answers to each of the following questions is true and correct, and where information has been requested this form it has been provided truly, correctly and conscientiously: 1.
+Are you or have you ever been a director of any company?
+If yes, please provide details including the nature of the company's business? ☐ YES ☐ NO (If YES) The details are as follows: 2 In the past 40 years, have you have a marshar of any other political party or similar arranication?
+If year 2.

-YES NO

 In the past 10 years, have you been a member of any other political party or similar organisation?
-If yes, provide details of the party and the period of membership.

-YES □ NO

-(If YES) The details of the party and the period of membership are as follows:
+If yes provide details of the party and the period of membership.
+YES NO (If YES) The details of the party and the period of membership are as follows:

 3. Do you have any membership, affiliation, investment, shareholding or other interest in any business, association or organisation which may impact on your role as a Greens candidate or as a member of Council/Parliament?
-(If YES) The details are as follows: 4.
+YES NO (If YES) The details are as follows: 4.
 Have you ever been found guilty of an offence by any court?
 (Found guilty includes being convicted or found guilty but not convicted, or fined or given a bond).
-(If YES) The details are as follows: 5.
+YES NO (If YES) The details are as follows: 5.
 Are you or have you been subject to allegations of a serious criminal offence, violence or sexual offence, or similar serious misconduct, whether reported to authorities or not, or substantiated or not, or true or not?
-(If YES) The details are as follows: 6.
-Have you ever been subject to a civil penalty by order of a court?
-(If YES) The details are as follows:
+YES NO (If YES) The details are as follows: 6.
+Have you ever been subject to a civil penalty by order of a court? ☐ YES ☐ NO (If YES) The details are as follows:

-7. Have you ever had your driver's licence cancelled or suspended? ☐ YES ☐ NO

-8. Have you ever had an intervention order (or apprehended violence order) made against you? ☐ YES ☐ NO

-9. Have you ever been disqualified from holding any office or type of office, or from practising any profession, or disciplined by any professional body, or have you ever been refused a working with children check?
+social justice, ecological wisdom, grassroots democracy, peace and disarmament 7.
+Have you ever had your driver's licence cancelled or suspended? ☐ YES ☐ NO (If YES) The details are as follows: 8.
+Have you ever had an intervention order (or apprehended violence order) made against you? ☐ YES ☐ NO (If YES) The details are as follows: 9.
+Have you ever been disqualified from holding any office or type of office, or from practising any profession or disciplined by any professional body, or have you ever been refused a working with children check?
+YES NO (If YES) The details are as follows: 10. .
+Have you ever had a trustee in bankruptcy appointed in respect of your assets? ☐ YES ☐ NO (If YES) The details are as follows:

-□ YES □ NO

-10. Have you ever had a trustee in bankruptcy appointed in respect of your assets? □ YES □ NO

-Page 83 of 107